otacke/h5pxapikatchu/readme.txt

 2. You cannot only view the stored data, but also download them as an CSV file.

 == Changelog ==

+= 0.4.8 =
+- Fix initializing new dynamic config file on update.

 = 0.4.7 =
 - Allow catching xAPI statements from embeds on other pages.